Age range policy

 Programme: the package of services, including a Course, offered to the Student

-Price List: the list that CSM publishes on its website, listing the current prices for its courses, programmes and other services
+Quote: the document that CSM distributes, listing the current prices for its Programmes and other services

 Student: the person attending the Course or Programme and/or parent or legal guardian where the Student is a minor in law (under the age of 18 years)